kubernetes-sigs/cluster-api/docs/book/src/tasks/cluster-resource-set.md

-# Experimental Feature: ClusterResourceSet (beta)
+# ClusterResourceSet (GA)

 The `ClusterResourceSet` feature is introduced to provide a way to automatically apply a set of resources (such as CNI/CSI) defined by users to matching newly-created/existing clusters.
+`ClusterResourceSet` provides a basic solution for installing & managing resources, while for advanced use cases an addon provider must be used.

 **Feature gate name**: `ClusterResourceSet`

 **Variable name to enable/disable the feature gate**: `EXP_CLUSTER_RESOURCE_SET`

-The `ClusterResourceSet` feature is enabled by default, but can be disabled by setting the `EXP_CLUSTER_RESOURCE_SET` environment variable to `false`.
+The `ClusterResourceSet` feature is now GA and is enabled by default, but can be disabled by setting the `EXP_CLUSTER_RESOURCE_SET` environment variable to `false`.

 More details on `ClusterResourceSet` can be found at:
 [ClusterResourceSet CAEP](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200220-cluster-resource-set.md)